maroskukan/jq-cookbook/README.md

 ### Local environment

 You can find jQuery included in most of the popular package managers.
-For Windows I am using [Chocolatey](https://chocolatey.org/)
+For Windows you can leverage [Chocolatey](https://chocolatey.org/)

 ```powershell
 choco install jq